 Improve your strategic thinking by engaging in discussions about critical matters with all the stakeholders.
 Two or more minds are always better than one.

 The last yet one of the most productive ways to improve your strategical thinking is to ask questions.
-Not just any type of questions.
+Not just any type of question.
 Hard questions.

 - “What are the current trends we can take advantage of to improve the organization?”

-- “Does all employees know what they’re working to achieve?”
+- “Do all employees know what they’re working to achieve?”

 - “Will the company endure if we’re going this way?”

 Take your time to think and reflect on all of these questions.
 You’ll be surprised where the mind can lead you.

 Many of the ones who already master their strategical thinking skills are taking their time out in peaceful and relaxing places to reflect on important matters.
 Relaxation is the best way to unleash the power of creativity.